golsun/DialogRPT/README.md

 This is what **DialogRPT** is learned to predict.
 It is a set of dialog response ranking models proposed by [Microsoft Research NLP Group](https://www.microsoft.com/en-us/research/group/natural-language-processing/) trained on 100 + millions of human feedback data.
 It can be used to improve existing dialog generation model (e.g., [DialoGPT](https://github.com/microsoft/DialoGPT)) by re-ranking the generated response candidates.
-See our [EMNLP paper](https://arxiv.org/abs/2009.06978/) for more details.

-We considered the following tasks and provided corresponding pretrained models.

 Quick links:
 * [Paper](https://arxiv.org/abs/2009.06978/)